kohlmannj/wallaby-webpack-es7/README.md

 # wallaby-webpack-es7

+**If you are looking for a simple example of using wallaby.js with Webpack + ES6 or ES7 via Babel + React JSX, please have a look into [this sample](https://github.com/wallabyjs/wallaby-webpack-es6-react).**

-The repository demonstrates how to configure wallaby.js for an applcation using Webpack, ES7 via Babel, React JSX.
-Some sample tests are failing and it is expected.
+The repository demonstrates how to configure wallaby.js for an application using Webpack + ES7 via Babel + React JSX + bower + mocha.